 Drama is taught to every pupil at Arden.
 It is an important subject that helps to develop pupils’ understanding of the arts alongside the crucial development of life skills required in the workplace and beyond.
 We work closely with the music department and collaborate annually with our well respected school production.

-Throughout their study of drama we will help pupils to progress through nine stages of artistic and creative development.
-These stages track pupils’ skills as a: participant, co-operator, initiator, developer, experimenter, leader, critic, inspirer and expert.
+Throughout their study of drama we will help pupils to progress through stages of artistic and creative development.
+These stages track pupils’ skills as a: participant, co-operator, experimenter, leader, critic, inspirer and expert.

-On one hand our curriculum is designed to inspire our pupils and to educate them about theatre as an art form and drama as an explorative strategy; we study influential playwrights (Shakespeare, Wheeler, Brecht, Churchill, Aristophanes) and diverse theatrical form (Complicite, Frantic Assembly, Theatre Alibi, Headlong).
+On one hand our curriculum is designed to inspire our pupils and to educate them about theatre as an art form and drama as an explorative strategy; we study influential playwrights (Shakespeare, Wheeler, Godber, Berkoff, Brecht) and diverse theatrical form (Complicite, Frantic Assembly, Theatre Alibi, Headlong).
 We will teach oral literacy as well as the valuable skills of analysis and evaluation through peer and self-appraisal.
 Of equal importance to our academic focus is our investment in pupils’ ‘softer skills’; pupils in drama exercise their resilience with mistake making, endeavour in independent work and confidence in group work and performance.

 Drama is taught throughout Key Stage 3 and is a popular option at Key Stage 4 and 5.

-Lessons are taught our two purpose built drama studios, one equipped with lighting and sound technology.
+Lessons are taught in our two purpose built drama studios, one equipped with lighting and sound technology.

 At Key Stage 5 students can take A’ Level Drama and Theatre Studies.
-This is an academic course that provides opportunities to explore theatre practitioners, play scripts and reading and interpreting theatre forms, as well as being part of a directed play and having the opportunity to create devised work in Year 13.
+This is an academic course that provides opportunities to explore a range of theatre practitioners, play scripts and reading and interpreting theatre forms.
+They have the opportunity to create original devised work in Year 12 and perform a scripted examination with a practitioner influence in Year 13.